Azure/apim-lab/apim-lab/10-additional-topics/additional-topics-10-3-serverless.md

 ![](../../assets/images/azf-published.png)

 - If you click on the **HTTPExample** Function, this will take you to the **Code + Test** console where you can inspect the **function_app.py** Python Code.
 As you can see below, the template HTTP Trigger code is very simple.
-It defines a single route which prints a successful message and a personalised message if a **name** is passed as query parameter.
+It defines a single route which prints a successful message and a personalised message if a **name** is passed as a query parameter.
 Let's test that next with an API.

 ![](../../assets/images/azf-python-code.png)

 - Let's now create an API based on this Azure Function App and HTTPTrigger.
 Add the function to Azure API Management.
-In the API blade select [+Add API] and the [Function App] tile
+In the API blade, select **+Add API** and the **Function App** tile.

 ![](../../assets/images/apim-azure-function-add-api.png)